Israel frees Turk after charging her with aiding Hamas

 Turkey’s Islamist-rooted government had cited Israel’s treatment of Ozkan and several other detained Turkish visitors as among “inhumane policies” that were souring bilateral ties.

-Ankara vocally opposed the U.S. recognition in December of Jerusalem as Israel’s capital.
+Turkey vocally opposed a U.S. decision in December to recognize Jerusalem as Israel’s capital.
 Palestinians want a state with a capital in eastern parts of the city where Al Aqsa, as well as major Jewish and Christian shrines, are housed.

-Writing by Dan Williams, Editing by William Maclean
+Writing by Dan Williams, Editing by William Maclean and Gareth Jones